C9198-Mete/MY-AWS-09-21/aws/hands-on/10_23_2021_AMI_Snapshot/snapshots_AMI.md

 - create images from EC2 instances on AWS console.

-- understand of difference between the image and the snapshot.
+- understand of difference between the image and the snapshot

 - create different types of AMI.